JellyTelly/docs/source/includes/_videos.md

 }
 ```

 This endpoint returns a url to be used as a token in Ooyala player for XDR (Cross Device Resume).
+See the [Ooyala documentation](http://support.ooyala.com/developers/documentation/concepts/player_v3dev_authoverview.html) for instructions for creating the player that includes the token

 <aside class="notice">NOTE: this method requires the auth_token</aside>